Suboxone, like all opioids, does cause some sedation and “euphoria”, particularly in patients who are “opioid naive” (do not take opioids regularly).

-However, if abused or taken in doses higher than prescribed or in a method other than intended, the patient will not continue to "get more and more high" as they would with a full opioid agonist.
-This prevents a patient getting so high that they have an accidental overdose.
-This ceiling effect is part of what makes Suboxone so safe.
+If misused or taken in doses higher than prescribed or in a method other than intended, the patient will not continue to "get more and more high" as they would with a full opioid agonist.

 This minimizes the utility of taking more and more of the medication, lowering the risk of overdose and preventing the temptation to misuse the medication.

 Suboxone generally takes about 10 to 45 minutes to take effect depending on the individual.